Active Travel Monitoring – Canal & River Trust

 The Canal & River Trust (CRT) is a registered charity caring for 3,219km of working canals and river navigations, docks and reservoirs across England and Wales.
-The Trust works in partnership with others to support the health and wellbeing of millions of people.
-The Trust acknowledges that it should demonstrate its impact through evidence, to prove and validate the difference it is making.
+The Trust works in partnership with others to support the health and wellbeing of million

 To demonstrate its’ impact through evidence, the Trust has designed an Outcomes Measurement Framework (OMF) launched in September 2017.
 It has selected sixteen longitudinal study areas which focus on in-depth measurement and evaluation and has identified a need to carry out in each of these study areas towpath use research, utilising intercept surveys and a method of capturing towpath usage levels accurately and continuously over an extended period of years.

 The Trust understands from previous experience the limitations and inaccuracies of traditional pedestrian and cycle counting techniques, particularly in challenging towpath environments and hence sought a solution for reliable, long-term accurate monitoring which is compliant with data protection.

 CRT also required a methodology to illustrate how air quality at the canal side compares with equivalent roadside locations to help promote the concept of wellbeing in the use of its’ infrastructure.

 The Traffic and Data Services Division of Tracsis has provided CRT with a Vision-Based Survey solution to the gathering of towpath user levels.
 Working with equipment supplied by technology partners Vivacity Labs, Tracsis have identified suitable sites, project managed, installed and commissioned 50 vision-based sensors to provide continuous data on pedestrian and cycle user levels for the next five years whilst being compliant with GDPR regulations.

 Our video helps to illustrate the process and innovative technology used by Tracsis in this ground-breaking project.